ComputationalRadiationPhysics/picongpu/docs/source/models/AOFDTD.rst

 Finite-Difference Time-Domain Method
 ====================================

-.. sectionauthor:: Klaus Steiniger, Jakob Trojok
+.. sectionauthor:: Klaus Steiniger, Jakob Trojok, Sergei Bastrakov

 For the discretization of Maxwell's equations on a mesh in PIConGPU, only the equations